rojuu/roju_tracer/README.md

 ## Render result
 ![alt text](render.png "Render png")

-Render takes approximately 0.9s on Manjaro Linux with a 12 core Intel i7-3930K @ 3.800GHz with a Release build.
+This render takes approximately 0.9s to complete on Manjaro Linux with a 12 core Intel i7-3930K @ 3.800GHz with a Release build.
 See [`config.cpp`](src/config.cpp) for details on resolution and bounce counts etc.

 ## Compiling